Agile Collaboration and Design Thinking

 Thinking tools of this type not only enrich the dialogue and commitment of individual teams, they serve to provide consistent ways of working across teams.
 This makes it easy for new members to come into teams, and other members to move across teams.

 Picture of using facilitative Leadership around a set of sticky notesIt also makes it quicker for new teams to get up and running, and for people to play a productive role from the outset.
-Thereby enabling more agile ways of working across the organisation.
+Thereby enabling more agile and better focused ways of working across the organisation.

 Furthermore, the tools work even more easily and effectively in an online environment.
 Thereby, they support Agile to more easily engage external partners wherever they are situated.
 And they also support more flexible working patterns and WFH.
 They also lend themselves to incorporation within Insight Landscaping.

-Within the meeting toolchest, you will find free and easy-to-use tools and techniques to support all of the aspects of strategy engagement: visualising adventure; engagement frameworks; shaping culture; facilitation and collaboration.
+Within the meeting toolchest, you will find free and easy-to-use tools and techniques to support all of the aspects of strategy engagement and purpose-driven thinking: visualising adventure; engagement frameworks; shaping culture; facilitation and collaboration.

 Exploring further